-Harley says that they’ve “really changed the Harley Davidson 883 inner workings”
+Harley says that they’ve “really changed the Harley Davidson 883 inner workings.”

-– not just the cosmetics.
+– not just cosmetics.

 Is it just another marketing scheme?
 In a word, “no.” Before the launch, HD wanted to create a Sportster that you could buy to keep rather than using it as a stepping stone to the bigger Harleys.
 Our weekend aboard the XL 883 & XL 1200C certainly proved that point.
-The biggest difference on all 2004+ Sportster models is the new rubber mounted engine that required a complete reworking of the frame.
-This resulted in a stiffer chassis and smoothed out the engine vibes.
-It also added a significant amount of extra weight – something Sportster fans will not be happy about.
+The most significant difference on all 2004+ Sportster models is the new rubber mounted engine that required a complete reworking of the frame.
+These changes resulted in a stiffer chassis and smoothed out the engine vibes.
+It also added a significant amount of extra weight - something Sportster fans will not be happy about.

 Many HD folks looked at the baby Harley as something for the chicks.
-Even “a good bike to start off – but ditch it as soon as you can afford a real one” The Sportster, at times, has also been called a girl’s bike because of its smaller wheelbase and relative ease of handling – which makes you wonder why only the girls are supposed to get the easy-to-ride, nice handling bikes.
-The Sportster is often referred to as a small bike, but at 260kgs, it’s not a small machine.
+Even “a good bike to start off – but ditch it as soon as you can afford a real one” The Sportster, at times, has also been called a girl’s bike because of its smaller wheelbase and relative ease of handling – which makes you wonder why only the girls are supposed to get the easy-to-ride, beautiful handling bikes.
+The Sportster is often referred to as a small bike, but at 260kgs, it’s not a tiny machine.